NimmiW/teamfx/README.md

 Module functions should be wriiten on individual module folders in the root directory.

-Images should be placed on static folder.
+Images, javascript files should be placed on static folder.

 Html templates should be placed on templates folder.

-Please observe the behavior of btr module which is a tes module to study the work flow.
+Please observe the behavior of btr module which is a test module to study the work flow.

 All the dependencies should be listed in reuirements.txt at the root directory.